pradyumnameena/COL333-Artificial-Intelligence/Blackjack/Readme.md

 ## Rules of play
 There are some slight variations on the rules and procedure of blackjack.
 Below is the simplified procedure that we will use for this assignment.
 We will not be using insurance, surrender or dealer peeking, which are options in a standard casino game.
+1. Each player places a bet on the hand.<br />
+2. The dealer deals two cards to each player, including himself.
+The player's cards will be face-up.
+One of the dealers cards is face-up, but the other is face-down.<br />
+3. <br />
+4. Once the player stands, the dealer turns over his face-down card.
+The dealer then hits or stands according to the following deterministic policy: If the value of the hand is less than 17 (or soft 17), the dealer must hit.
+Otherwise, the dealer must stand.
+This means, that the dealer stands if his Cards are (A,2,4) because that makes a soft 17.
+If the dealer busts, then he loses the bets with the non-busted players.<br />

 ### Other Rules
 1. Doubling is allowed after split.
 That means, after splitting the pair, the player is allowed to double down either or both her hands if she wishes to.<br />